dhimandipanshi/Retail_Customer_Revenue_Analysis/README.md

 ### Context

-Cybercrime and fraud represent one of the fastest-growing threats to Canadian individuals and institutions.
-From investment scams to phishing attacks, perpetrators exploit digital channels to extract billions of dollars annually from victims across every province, age group, and demographic.
+In the modern retail environment, understanding customer behaviour is no longer a competitive advantage — it is a baseline requirement.
+Retailers that cannot segment their customers, predict purchase patterns, or identify what drives loyalty are operating with a structural blind spot.

-This project analyzes a national cybercrime dataset spanning **2021–2025**, covering **295,480 reported victims**, a combined financial loss of **CAD $637.55 million**, and fraud incidents reported across all major Canadian provinces.
+This project analyses **3,900 transactions** across **1,000 H&M customers**, examining how demographics, product preferences, promotional activity, and purchase frequency interact to shape revenue outcomes.
+The analysis spans customer age groups, gender, geographic location, subscription status, and shipping behaviour to build a complete picture of the H&M customer base.

 ### Problem Statement

-Despite growing public awareness, fraud complaints surged in 2021 before declining sharply — yet financial losses remained substantial.
+H&M's customer data contains rich behavioural signals — but without structured analysis, these signals remain invisible to decision-makers.
 The core analytical question was:

-> *"Where are Canadians most vulnerable — and which fraud types, demographics, and channels are driving the greatest harm?"*
+> *"Which customers, products, and behaviours are driving the most revenue — and what strategic levers can H&M use to grow loyalty and spending?"*

 ### Objectives

-- Quantify total victim volume and financial loss by fraud category
+- Quantify revenue contribution across gender, age group, and geographic region
-- Identify the demographic groups and provinces most affected
+- Identify the top-performing products and categories driving purchase volume
-- Analyze solicitation method trends across internet, phone, email, and social channels
+- Analyse the revenue impact of subscriptions, discount usage, and promo codes
-- Examine gender-based disparities in reported financial losses
+- Examine how purchase frequency and shipping preferences correlate with spending
-- Deliver prioritized, evidence-based recommendations aligned with Canadian federal frameworks
+- Deliver prioritised, evidence-based recommendations for retail strategy teams
-- Build a Power BI dashboard for ongoing fraud trend monitoring
+- Build an interactive Power BI dashboard for ongoing customer behaviour monitoring

 ---